Nejat Eczacıbaşı: Career

 After returning home, he settled in Istanbul, and started in 1942 with the production of vitamin drugs and baby food in a small laboratory.
 In 1952, he founded the country's first modern pharmaceutical plant.

-Like his father, he sought to uphold the aspirations of Turkey's founding fathers by contributing to the development of Turkish industry.
 Between 1950 and 1990, he oversaw the expansion of the Eczacıbaşı Group's activities from pharmaceuticals to building materials, tissue paper, personal health care, capital markets, foreign trade and information technology.
-He became a leading industrialist in branches such as pharmaceuticals, personal care products, consumer products, building products and financial services.
+He became a major industrialist in branches such as pharmaceuticals, personal care products, consumer products, building products and financial services.

-In every one of these business ventures, his cardinal principle was contribution to "a healthier society".
-Starting with his first business venture in the 1940s, Nejat F. Eczacıbaşı selected the most advanced technology available to manufacture products of international standards.

 Civic involvement and philanthropy

 In addition to contributing to the development of Turkish industry, Nejat F. Eczacıbaşı sought to promote and assist the development of his country's civil society.
 His activities in this area included the establishment of educational institutions, professional business organisations, research institutes, cultural foundations and scholarship funds.

-In 1954, he helped to found the Istanbul University Graduate School of Business, and the Turkish Management Association.
+In 1954, he helped to found the Istanbul University Graduate School of Business (İstanbul Üniversitesi İşletme İktisadı Enstitüsü), and the Turkish Management Association.
 In 1961, he established the Economic and Social Studies Conference Board, which would later become the Turkish Economic and Social Studies Foundation, one of the country's first independent strategic research institutes.

 Eczacıbaşı was the first president of the Turkish Educational Foundation, established in 1966 to provide scholarships for university and graduate students.
 He was also a member of the Middle East Technical University's Board of Trustees during the 1960s and a member of the board of directors of the Turkish Scientific and Technical Research Institute in the 1970s.
 He was a principal founding member of the Turkish Industrialists' and Businessmen's Association (TÜSİAD).

-Nejat F. Eczacıbaşı used to say: "The meaning of life is best comprehended through the arts.
-The values which most exalt humankind are culture and the arts."

-Eczacıbaşı was one of the principal founders of the Istanbul Foundation for Culture and Arts, which was established in 1973 on the 50th anniversary of the Turkish Republic.
+Eczacıbaşı was one of the principal founders of the Istanbul Foundation for Culture and Arts (IKSV), which was established in 1973 on the 50th anniversary of the Republic Day.
 With the aim of transforming Istanbul into an "international capital of culture", the foundation initiated the annual International Istanbul Arts Festivals.
 Twenty years later, in recognition of the success of these festivals, UNESCO awarded the foundation the International Arts and Culture Trophy.